soxaholix-pointer/place_tux/README.md

 You can propose a fix/modification to the artwork by editing [artwork/tux/tux.png](https://github.com/r-PlaceTux/place_tux/blob/main/artwork/tux/tux.png) and posting a pull request to this repo.
 After we review it and accept it, the Overlay and other things will get automatically updated.

-If you are a member of one of our alliances trying to change your artwork, make a PR with the updated corresponding image in [/artwork/allies/](https://github.com/r-PlaceTux/place_tux/tree/main/artwork/allies).
+If you are a member of one of our alliances trying to change your artwork, make a PR with the updated corresponding image in [artwork/allies/](https://github.com/r-PlaceTux/place_tux/tree/main/artwork/allies).
+To change the anchor point, change modify the x0,y0 values in your entry in [positions.json](https://github.com/r-PlaceTux/place_tux/blob/main/artwork/allies/positions.json).

 ## More information

-Our Canvas stretches:
+Our canvas corners:

 ```
 (20,679)  (71,679)
 (20,758)  (71,758)
 ```
 ### Canvas Size?

 Ideally we would take up the entire 2000x1000 canvas for ourselves, but that would make other communities sad...
 And it's also impossible.
 We would create 3 progressively larger pixel arts (a 50x50, a 75x75 and a 100x100 version) for Tux and Distro/DE.
 We would draw the appropriate one in r/place, based on territory gained.